dtammam/ddr-picker/readme.md

 4. Restart your computer and make sure that the computer automatically logs in without you needing to do anything.

 #### Audio Switch
-Our Kiosk mode wont' have access to the built-in audio controls for muting or changing volume so you'll need a small utility for it.
+Our Kiosk mode won't have access to the built-in audio controls for muting or changing volume so you'll need a small utility for it.
 1. Download [AudioSwitch](https://github.com/sirWest/AudioSwitch) and install it.
 2. Open it and on the `General` tab enable `Show OSD`
 3. On the `Hot Keys` tab map the following functions: